okmarq/print-automation/README.md

 ## Deployment

-- Deploy on platforms like Heroku, AWS, or similar.
-- Ensure environment variables are set appropriately in production.
+- The Application is deployed on the Heroku platform.

+### Potential Issues

+- Heroku doesn't accept file uploads thus, this feature has to be tested locally

 ## Development Notes

 - **File Processing:** Uses libraries for PDF and DOCX analysis.
-- **Mock Services:** Payment and email functionalities are simulated for demonstration.
+- **Mock Services:** Payment functionalities are simulated for demonstration.
+However, mailtrap.io server is used for emails

-## Conclusion

-This application streamlines the printing process, reduces corruption risk, and provides an efficient way to handle print jobs online.

-## License

-This project is unlicensed.

-## Contact

-For questions or support, please contact [Joel Okoromi](mailto:okmarq@gmail.com)
+- **Intervention:** For Image processing
+- **PhpOffice:** For DOCX processing
+- **Smalot:** For PDF processing

 ## Design thoughts & tradeoffs